-Anderson University offers pre-health professional programs for students desiring careers in medicine, physical and occupational therapy, dentistry, physician assistant, pharmacy, chiropractic, optometry, podiatry, and veterinary medicine.
+Anderson University offers pre-health professional programs for students desiring careers in medicine, physical and occupational therapy, dentistry, pharmacy, chiropractic, optometry, podiatry, veterinary medicine, or as a physician assistant.
 Individualized programs are developed for students wishing to enter other health professions not listed above.
-Although most pre-health profession students major in biology, biochemistry, or chemistry, in most cases any major may be chosen as long as particular health-program and course requirements are met.
+Although most pre-health profession students major in biology, biochemistry, or chemistry, in most cases any major may be chosen as long as particular health program and course requirements are met.
 The length and specific coursework for each program is variable depending on the field and the individual professional school selected.
-Each pre-professional program is designed to give the student a broad, Christian, liberal arts preparation for service in the health field of choice.
+Each pre-professional program is designed to give the student broad, Christian, liberal arts preparation for service in the health field of choice.
 Students interested in a particular pre-health professional program should contact the director of pre-health professional programs for more information and/or referral to the appropriate advisor in that profession.

 The success of AU’s pre-health profession programs can be measured in a variety of ways.
 The university has an excellent placement record during the past 15 years, with approximately 85-90% of the students who applied to professional programs having been accepted.
 Of those students who have received strong committee recommendations, essentially 100% have been accepted.
 Many of our students during the past 15 years have been in the upper 10% of their professional school classes upon graduation from their respective schools.

 - Pre-medical technology